brianwisti/find_suspended_friends/README.md

 ```

 Bask in the beauty of a table listing accounts that your instance thinks are suspended.
 An empty table if you're lucky.

+Intermediate data is stored on disk as JSON files, providing both a cache to reduce load on server and something you can wave at your admin.